pvtl-pre/tap-workshop-builder/README.md

 ### Service Principal

 The [Azure service principal](https://learn.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) acts as the delegate to your Azure Subscription but with less permissions.
-It is utilized by Tap Made Simple on the user's jump server to deploy resources for the user.
+It is utilized by TAP Made Simple on the user's jump server to deploy resources for the user.
 [Create a service principal](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) with a client secret and a [custom role](https://learn.microsoft.com/en-us/azure/role-based-access-control/custom-roles-portal) in the Azure portal and assign the role to the service principal.
 The custom role should have the following permissions:

 - Microsoft.ContainerRegistry
 - Microsoft.ContainerService